getfem/getfem/doc/sphinx/source/userdoc/model_nonlinear_elasticity.rst

   C = \nabla\Phi^T\nabla\Phi = 2 E + I.

-Both tensors :math:`E` and :math:`C` are used to describe nonlinear elasticity constitutive laws.
+Both tensors :math:`E` and :math:`C` are used to describe finite strain elasticity constitutive laws.

 Main invariants and derivatives
 ###############################

-The description of nonlinear elasticity constitutive laws often requires the principal invariants of the deformation tensors:
+The description of finite strain elasticity constitutive laws often requires the principal invariants of the deformation tensors:

 :math:`i_1,i_2,i_3` are the invariants of orders :math:`1,2` and :math:`3`: